 Instructions

-- Cut the chicken into bite-sized strips and place them in a bowl.
-Add the olive oil, smoked paprika, oregano, grated garlic, a generous pinch of salt, and a few twists of black pepper.
-Mix with your hands until the chicken looks evenly coated and slightly glossy.
+- Cut the chicken into bite-sized strips and toss them in a bowl with olive oil, smoked paprika, oregano, grated garlic, salt, and pepper.
+Mix it well — it should look evenly coated and smell slightly warm from the spices.

-- While the chicken cooks, slice the cucumber into half-moons, cut the tomatoes into wedges, and slice the red onion as thinly as you can.
-Chop the parsley finely.
-Crumble the feta with your fingers so it stays in soft, uneven pieces.
+- While that cooks, slice the cucumber into half-moons, cut the tomatoes into wedges, and slice the red onion as thinly as possible.
+Chop the parsley and crumble the feta — keeping some bigger chunks makes the final texture nicer.

-- In a small bowl, stir the Greek yogurt with lemon juice, honey, and a pinch of salt.
-Taste it — it should be lightly tangy with just enough sweetness to round it out.
+- In a small bowl, mix the yogurt with lemon juice, honey, and a pinch of salt.
+Taste it — it should be lightly tangy with just a bit of sweetness.
+If it feels too sharp, a touch more honey balances it; if it’s too mild, a little more lemon brings it back.

 More ideas: Smoked Tuna and Orzo Pasta Salad